MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database-2017.md

 2. Run the [!INCLUDE[nav2017](includes/nav2017.md)] development environment as an administrator, and then connect to the database that you prepared in the previous task.

+    If you do not run the development environment as an administrator, you will get an error and the conversion will be stopped.

     For more information, see [How to: Open Databases](How-to--Open-Databases.md).

 3. In the dialog box that appears, read the instructions carefully because this action cannot be reversed.
 When you are ready, choose the **OK** button, and then choose the **OK** button to confirm that you want to convert the database.